 Greek Life Now, According To Gen Z Sisters

-Sarah,* 23, is a recent alumna of Alpha Phi at the University of Georgia (UGA).
+Sarah,* 23, is a recent alumna of the University of Georgia (UGA).
 UGA is ranked sixth on Niche’s list of Best Greek Life Colleges in America.
 According to Sarah, who is white, the protests following the killing of George Floyd had an impact on Georgia’s Greek system.
 “They’re definitely trying more,” she says of her chapter’s efforts to address systemic racism.
 “So much more than other sororities have done in the past.”
 In Sarah’s opinion, the changes mostly took place on Instagram in the form of performative activism to appease students outside of the chapter.
 “It’s an external thing,” she says.
 “There are not really conversations happening within the organization.”

-“I was irate at the time, but there was no one for me to talk to about the issue,” she says.
 Not having a voice is a major problem in the Greek system, which is known for its strict rules and secrecy.
 “In my sorority, there was no time for you to voice your opinion,” she says.
 “We don’t even get to vote on the girls who get in or not.
 It’s a committee that picks who gets in, so no one really has any stake.
 You don’t get to determine what the reputation of the sorority is.”

 This is a huge challenge for people like Sarah, who have walked away from their sororities with a sour taste in their mouth, and a challenge for anyone who wants to make changes.
 It’s also antithetical to what sisterhood should be — as Sarah says, “What is the whole purpose of a sorority if not to build strong women who speak their minds?”
 But she still believes that sororities have room to grow.
 “I think some can be saved, but I’m specifically saying ‘some,’” she says.

 Kami, 19, who is a member of William & Mary’s Delta Gamma sorority, is cautiously optimistic about Greek life on her campus.
-Kami is the Head of Social Awareness and leads many D&I efforts for her chapter.
+Kami is the Head of Social Awareness, and leads many D&I efforts for her chapter.
 She is encouraged by the increased dialogue in her sorority about race and sexuality, and feels supported as a Black woman in this predominantly white organization, though she believes that there is room for improvement.